Goodwin College Tuition

 - Goodwin College has one of the lowest tuition costs for private, nonprofit colleges in the state.

-- 91% of Goodwin students received financial aid in the form of grants or scholarships in fall 2015.
+- 91% of Goodwin undergraduate students received financial aid in the form of grants or scholarships (fall 2018).

 - Most students start classes with little or no out-of-pocket expense.